spf13/spf13-vim/README.md

 under the **personal** directory in `prelude-dir`.
 They will be loaded automatically be Prelude on startup.

-Avoid modifying the Prelude config itself - this will make it hard for you to receive automatic updates in the future.
+Avoid modifying the Prelude config itself (unless you're not intimidated to maintain a personal fork on GitHub)- this will make it hard for you to receive automatic updates in the future.

 ## Caveats & Pitfalls